Captive Insurance & Risk Management Programs

 If our assessment confirms a captive approach is attractive to you, KMRD will assist you with working with select experts in the industry to assist you in accomplishing your goal.

 KMRD is one of a very select group of brokers with access to several well-funded property & casualty insurance captives.
-We can also assist you in exploring a captive approach to your employee benefits through our partnership with Pareto Captive Services.
+We can also assist you in exploring a captive approach to your employee benefits through our partnership with Captive Resources and other reputable captive experts.
 These alternative risk financing techniques are attractive for companies with a risk appetite and the desire to access underwriting profits and tax advantages as an owner of the insurance entity.
 [MAC Casualty Ltd., Churchill Casualty Ltd., Elite Distributors Insurance Company (EDIC), Pareto Captive Services]

 Types of captives